lumberjack1970/EasyWeightforNX/README.md

-# Project Archived
+# Project Archived (for now)

-It’s been nearly 2 years since I first published these codes.
+This project was first published nearly 2 years ago and has been downloaded by over **3,000 users worldwide**.
+I’m officially archiving it for now, but may return with a **Version 2** in the future.

+Thank you to everyone who used, starred ⭐ and supported this work!

+---

+## 🌟 Community & Feedback

-This little project started as a simple idea to make my design work faster and easier - and thanks to all of you, it grew way beyond what I expected.
+This little project started as a simple idea to make my design work faster and easier - to automatize every boring step during my day - and thanks to all of you, it grew way beyond what I expected.

-For now, I'm officially archiving this, but maybe one day it will come back as Version 2 with the following improvements like:
+If I ever return with V2, it will come back with the following improvements like:

-1. Material management in one window (similar to NX native)
+- Material management in one window (similar to NX native)
-2. Coordinate System alignment option for the Dimensions Tool
+- Coordinate System alignment option for the Dimensions Tool
-3. Naming interface for the Component Creator
+- Naming interface for the Component Creator

-If you starred the project - you are a star too! ⭐ Those really help with credibility and makes the project shine!
-And here are some messages from you - they truly warmed up my soul and kept me going - Thank you!:
+### 💬 What you’ve said
 >*„Hello, dear colleague!
 Your work is awesome and super useful.
 Thanks a million for sharing it!”*

 >*“I’ve been on eng tips for must be .. almost 20 years, learned a LOT off generous helpful people..your stuff is the best work I’ve seen… ( straight up)”*